 10. Listen to Fado

-There is nothing more Portuguese than the melancholy, profound fado singing which was born in a tavern in the Alfama neighbourhood.
-This was in the 19th century, and the notes imbued with nostalgia and heartache of a music that is all about hopeless love and longing have become one of the icons of Portugal.
-Currently, fado remains inseparable from the essence of Alfama and it is here, among the alleyways, cobbled pavements and decaying Moorish houses, that you can find the best places to hear it.
+There is nothing more Portuguese than the melancholy, profound fado singing which was born in a tavern in the Alfama neighborhood.
+This was in the 19th century, and the notes imbued with nostalgia and heartache of music that is all about hopeless love and longing have become one of the icons of Portugal.
+Currently, fado remains inseparable from the essence of Alfama and it is here, among the alleyways, cobbled pavements, and decaying Moorish houses, that you can find the best places to hear it.

 11. Visit Belém

 Belem blossomed as Portugal’s king, Manuel I, ordered the construction of the vast Mosteiro (monastery) dos Jerónimos and the Torre de Belém.
 Fortunately, these both survived the great earthquake of 1755 and today are two of the most cherished historic buildings in the country; both are UNESCO World Heritage Sites.
 Also here is the impressive Padrão dos Descobrimentos, a contemporary monument to the Golden Age of Discovery that soars over the riverfront.
 There are more things that you can do or visit in Belem and if you only have a few days this 3 days in Lisbon mini-guide will be very useful.

 12. Eat Pastel de Nata at Pastelaria de Belém

-You haven’t tasted Portugal, if you didn’t try Pastel de Nata.
+You haven’t tasted Portugal if you didn’t try Pastel de Nata.
 These sweet tarts were originally created at Pastelaria de Belem, which is right next to the monastery.
 Tip: Don’t wait at the queue in front, they are usually to take away.
 Instead, find a nice spot in one of the many rooms and enjoy a tart with a coffee.

 13. Shop at Principe Real